flhofer/dell_TB16_firmware/README.md

 The first cable applies only to WD15, while the second works only for the Thunderbolt versions.
 Check your version to see if flashing the cable firmware may improve your dock's functionality.

 ### 12. Headset Jack
-The front jack is useful for wired earplugs and quick Video Calls.
+The front jack is useful for wired earplugs and quick video calls.
 Linux works without a problem.
 Since Ubuntu LTS 24.04, it also detects if a jack is not plugged in and removes it from the output list.

 ### 13. USB 3.0 w/PowerShare
 This valid quick-access front port has always-on power.
 It is ideal for charging phones or plugging hungry devices.
 It also works at full power without connecting a laptop, so you can draw 7.5W with or without registering to the hub.
 I also use it to charge random stuff around the house, which doesn't even use the USB data lines.